Abbott Laboratories (ABT) Shares Up Despite Recent Market Volatility

-Abbott Laboratories (NYSE: ABT)’s stock price has increased by 0.33 compared to its previous closing price of 101.26.
-Despite this, the company has seen a gain of 3.18% in its stock price over the last five trading days.
+Abbott Laboratories (NYSE: ABT)’s stock price has increased by 0.69 compared to its previous closing price of 104.21. but the company has seen a 5.90% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/08/23 that Abbott Laboratories to Acquire Cardiovascular Systems At Equity Value of $890M

 Is It Worth Investing in Abbott Laboratories (NYSE: ABT) Right Now?

-Abbott Laboratories (NYSE: ABT) has a higher price-to-earnings ratio of 25.88x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.66.
-Analysts have mixed views on the stock, with 13 analysts rating it as a “buy,” 5 as “overweight,” 6 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Abbott Laboratories (NYSE: ABT) is above average at 26.73x.
+The 36-month beta value for ABT is also noteworthy at 0.66.
+There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 5 rating it as “overweight,” 6 rating it as “hold,” and 1 rating it as “sell.”

 Click Here to Download the FREE Report.